Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Simulation

 We sample \texttt{no\_load}=50 load conditions on a uniform distribution of the default load profile in MATPOWER \cite{zimmerman2011matpower} for each grid.
-We then set the D-FACTS devices by robust MTD algorithms and simulate the real-time measurements.
+We then set the D-FACTS devices using different MTD algorithms and simulate the real-time measurements.
 Under each load condition, we generate \texttt{no\_attack}=200 attack attempts for each of the attack types.
-The BDD threshold $\tau_\chi(\alpha)$ is determined to have $\alpha=5\%$ FPR according different DoFs in different systems.
+The BDD threshold $\tau_\chi(\alpha)$ is determined with $\alpha=5\%$ FPR.